eviltog/quote-generator/README.md

 # Quote Generator (quote-generator)

-It is A Quasar Project
+It is A Quasar Project really

 ## Install the dependencies